 This was also a big one for me because I am a neat freak.
 I know cleanliness and children don’t really mix and my husband is constantly telling me that my expectations are too too high (he made me write the extra “too”, by the way) but I wanted my daughter to attend a relatively new daycare with clean facilities and no clutter.
 This is exactly what I got with her current daycare.

-In my next post in this series on daycare in Japan, I’ll be sharing information about how I prepared for daycare, my daughter’s first two weeks of 慣れ保育 (narehoiku), and the 連絡帳 (renrakucho), an essential communication tool between you and your child’s daycare.
+In my next posts in this series on daycare in Japan, I’ll be sharing information about how I prepared for daycare, as well as my daughter’s first two weeks of 慣れ保育 (narehoiku), and the 連絡帳 (renrakucho), an essential communication tool between you and your child’s daycare.